-We have audited the accompanying consolidated balance sheets of Ulta Salon, Cosmetics & Fragrance, Inc. (the Company) as of February 1, 2014 and February 2, 2013, and the related consolidated statements of income, cash flows, and stockholders' equity for each of the three years in the period ended February 1, 2014.
+We have audited the accompanying consolidated balance sheets of Ulta Salon, Cosmetics & Fragrance, Inc. as of January 31, 2015 and February 1, 2014, and the related consolidated statements of income, cash flows, and stockholders' equity for each of the three years in the period ended January 31, 2015.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.